Blue Shirts Society: Whole New Culture Movement

 Xiao Zuolin (肖作霖), a BSS member early on, drafted a plan called the Whole New Culture Movement and proposed the establishment of an organization called the Chinese Culture Academy to increase the BSS's influence in culture.
 Xiao got Deng Wenyi's support and carried out his plan by taking over several newspapers and journals, and by enrolling its members in universities.
 Its scheme of forging a movement for a new culture was adopted by Chiang, and on 19 February 1934, he announced the New Life Movement at a meeting in Nanchang.
 The plan involved reconstructing the moral system of the Chinese and welcoming a renaissance and reconstruction of Chinese national pride.

+In connection with the New Life Movement, some Blue Shirts attacked what they deemed as symbols of Western decadence like dance halls and movie theaters.
+Some threw acid on Chinese dressed in Western attire.

 In March, Chiang issued guidance, consisting of 95 rules of the New Life Movement, being a mixture of Chinese traditions and western standards.
 It was a vast propaganda movement, with war mobilization and military maneuvers on a scale that China had never experienced before.
 But because the plan was so ambitious and rigid, and because its policies created too much inconvenience in the everyday lives of the people, it fell into disfavor.
 Nearly three years later in 1936, Chiang had to accept that his favorite movement had failed.
 Deng, Kang and Jiang Xiaoxian (蔣孝先), Chiang's nephew and bodyguard, also BSS members were appointed General Secretariats of the New Life Movement, with supervision of public lifestyles enforced by BSS cadres.
 By controlling the mouthpieces of the KMT, the BSS openly expressed advocacy of fascism in its publications.

 With the New Culture Movement failed but still officially ongoing, the BSS spread its influence into the cultural centers of Shanghai and other major cities that used to be the CC Clique's power base.

+Other

+Blue Shirts supported Korean independence activist and left-wing nationalist Kim Won-bong-led Korean National Revolutionary Party.
+Among the Korean nationalists who worked for the Blue Shirts, the 'right wing' formed the White Shirts Society in southern Korea in 1945.
+The founder of White Shirts, Yeom Dong-jin also associated with other Blue Shirts members to join the Bureau of Investigation and Statistics of the National Revolutionary Army (國民政府軍事委員會調查統計局, aka.
+"Jungtong"), which performed the espionage, assassination and intelligence services for Chiang's Kuomintang regime.